gvwilson/thirdbit/src/fiction/iffy/index.md

 "Her name wasn't Ang Kwan,"
 she said quietly.
 "It was Suhailah Yuen.
-And while my father and his team were working on *their* project, she was working on one of her own.
+And while we were working on *our* project, she was working on one of her own.
 She and Johnson were the only people from the team who survived, and your First was a tweaked clone of her.